wdaniau/fstl/README.md

   * Wheel : zoom in/out
   * You may also drag the file name from the statusbar to another application.
 (Be carefull though as dropping on the desktop will move the file there).

-Here's an interface panorama :
+Here's an interface panorama (missing the new background settings button).

 ![Interface](./images/benchy_doc_1024.png)